Lipoprotein Metabolism

 Click the image to expand

-“It takes a village to do a good science” is a motto of Dr. Alan Remaley’s team of the Lipoprotein Metabolism Laboratory.
-“One of the best things about the NIH is we get to work with the best people from all over the world” according to Dr. Remaley.
+It takes a village to do good science” is a motto of Dr. Alan Remaley’s team of the Lipoprotein Metabolism Laboratory at NHLBI.
+“One of the best things about the NIH is that we get to work with top experts from across the U.S. and around the world to turn scientific discoveries into new cures for mankind. ”

 Cover image of Science Translational Medicine.
 Illustration shows a simulation snapshot of D6PV peptide interacting with a trilayer of lipids.